By Dr. Sam Shay: Author, Acupuncturist, Chiropractor, FitGenes Practitioner, Functional Neurologist, Whole-Foods Health Coach.

 The pec minor is usually spasmed from constantly being hunched forward, such as constantly working on computers, excessive working out of the pecs at the gym, guitarists, and other musicians who bring their shoulders forward.

 Orthodox medical treatments include a whole host of painkillers, none of which actually address the root problem of physical compression.
 The other orthodox medical treatment is a very scary and dangerous surgery: removing the 1st rib and the anterior scalene.
 That is very dangerous because the major arteries and veins to the brain are there and the 1st rib sits right on top of the upper lobe of the lung.
 If there is a mistake in the surgery (which happens) you can nick the lung or the vital arteries and veins.
 Unfortunately, this surgery doesn’t address the pec minor issue that may be causing the thoracic outlet syndrome in the first place.
 Imagine getting an unnecessary surgery removing your first rib and neck muscle, yet the whole problem was actually in the pec minor.

 The good news is there are non-surgical, non-drug treatments available for thoracic outlet syndrome.
-Below are the following combined treatments offered at the Health Detective clinic in Wellington:
+Below are the following combined treatments offered at my clinic in Wellington:

 - Acupuncture on the opposite leg for instant pain relief.
 This style of acupuncture is called “Dr. Tan’s Balance Method”.
 Think of this style of acupuncture as a double negative: Treat the opposite acupuncture channel on the opposite body part and it double negatives back to relieve the symptoms.

 - This unique acupuncture approach has several advantages: